Sleep Apnea Is Just Snoring

 Fact.
 You may be able to improve OSA by making some changes in your life.
 If you're overweight, talk to your doctor about starting a weight loss program.
-Shedding even a small percentage of your body weight can improve your symptoms.
+Shedding even a small percentage of body weight can improve symptoms.
 If you smoke, ask your doctor about products that can help you quit.

 Lying On Your Side Can Help

 Fact.
 If you sleep on your back, gravity can pull tissues in the throat down, where they're more likely to block the airway.
 Sleeping on your side instead may help open the throat.
 There are special pillows to help keep you on your side.
 Some people even use shirts with tennis balls sewn to the back.

 A Mouthpiece Works for Some

 Fact.
 A dentist or orthodontist can specially make a mouthpiece or oral appliance to ease mild sleep apnea.
 The mouthpiece is custom made for the individual and adjusts the position of the lower jaw and tongue.
 You put it in at bedtime to help keep your airway open while you sleep.

 CPAP Is Effective Treatment